daniellerem/Thesis-treeMILC/README.md

 ---
 # Introduction

-This repository contains all necessary files to replicate the simulation study for the MSc thesis "Comparing the performance of MILC and tree-MILC to estimate and correct for multiple sources of errors in combined datasets: A simulation study" by Daniëlle Remmerswaal.
+This repository contains all necessary files to replicate the simulation study for the MSc thesis "Comparing the performance of MILC and tree-MILC to estimate and correct for multiple sources of errors in combined datasets: A simulation study" by DaniÃ«lle Remmerswaal.

 In this project a simulation study is performed to compare the performance, in terms of accuracy and confidence interval measures, of MILC and tree-MILC.
 Eight different versions of a combined dataset containing 4 indicator variables and one covariate with four categories, and four latent classes are generated - they are referred to as the simulation conditions.
 The conditions differ regarding the following three factors:
 1) level of selection error (5 or 20%)